-A Southwest Side man has been arrested and charged in connection with robbing a South Loop bank Wednesday afternoon.
+A 55-year-old man has been charged with robbing a South Loop bank Wednesday afternoon, and is suspected in three other robberies in less than a month.